 Subject Line #3: We have [Insert Common Fact] in common.

 One of the goals of any email strategy is to build a relationship.
 This subject line builds on a relationship that hasn’t even begun yet.
 By taking the time to find common ground with your recipient, you show a level of care and interest that spam emails just don’t have.
 Plus, your recipient is learning more about you, making them feel connected to you almost instantly.
+Be sure you know how to write a press release if doing this kind of outreach.

 Subject Line #4: Feeling [Emotion]?
 I can help!